Akshay0932/Java/README.md

 # Java
 My all java codes
-of newton school and prevoius
+of newton school and previous